 - additional items as indicated on the examination cover sheet in the case of open book exams

-The following items are deemed to be unauthorised materials according to section 5.70 of the Assessment and Results Policy (MPF1326):
+The following items are deemed to be unauthorised materials according to section 5.70 of the Assessment and Results Policy:

-- notes of any kind including those written on rulers, calculators or calculator covers, on the student’s body or anywhere else
+(n) notes of any kind including those written on rulers, calculators or calculator covers, on the student’s body or anywhere else;

-- any other item or material that may cause disruption or provide students with an unfair advantage
+(r) any other item or material that may cause disruption or provide students with an unfair advantage.

-For more information on responding to allegations of misconduct, see our page on page on Misconduct.
+For more information on responding to allegations of misconduct, see our page on Misconduct.

 Check the time and location of your exam

 Not all exams are on the main campus so make sure you check where you’re going.
 It’s also a good idea to check the timetable a few days prior to your exam in case there have been any changes.

 A lot of exams are held at the REB, which is a longer walk than you might expect, so plan ahead so you know where you’re going.